When you create an Umbraco Cloud project we create the project URLs based on the name you give your project.

 To access the backoffice, simply add

-/umbraco to the end of the Live, Development or Staging domain.
+/umbraco to the end of the Live, Development or Staging hostname.

 Under Settings in the Umbraco Cloud Portal, you'll find Manage Hostnames.
-This is where you go when you want to bind domains to your Cloud environments.
+This is where you go when you want to bind hostnames to your Cloud environments.

 You can bind any hostname to your project environments.
 Keeping in mind, of course, that the hostname will need to have a DNS entry so that it resolves to the Umbraco Cloud service.